Consumer Unit Replacement Cost

 Fuse Box vs Consumer Unit

-Sometimes people will refer to their consumer units as a fuse box or an RCD fuse box.
+Sometimes, people will refer to their consumer units as a fuse box or an RCD fuse box.
 So, there is understandably some confusion about what the difference is.
 Fuse boxes are the older form of electrical safety devices in homes.
 Consumer units are newer and safer alternatives.
-So, you’ll usually end up replacing fuse box with a new consumer unit.
+So, you’ll usually end up replacing the fuse box with a new consumer unit.

 A fuse box consists of a selection of physical fuses.
 These fuses look like small tubes with a piece of metal inside.
 When the current in the home gets dangerously high, the fuses will melt and break the circuit.
 To get the electricity working again, the old fuse will have to be removed and replaced with a new one.

 An electric consumer unit performs the same function as a fuse box.
 It will cut off the electricity in a home if there is a potential problem with the electrical circuits in the home.
 A consumer unit can detect more problems than a fuse box can.
 When a problem is detected, the circuit breakers are 'tripped' breaking the circuit.
-Unlike with fuses, when a circuit breaker is tripped it does not need to be replaced, it just needs to be reset, by pushing the switch back up.
+Unlike with fuses, when a circuit breaker is tripped, it does not need to be replaced; it just needs to be reset by pushing the switch back up.

 Consumer units are safer and easier to use.
-If your home still has a fuse box, you should replace fuse box with a new consumer unit.
+If your home still has a fuse box, you should replace the fuse box with a new consumer unit.

-What is a Consumer Unit?
+What Is a Consumer Unit?

 Main Switch